MaxHeuillet/cvar-algorithms/README.md

 The fork aims is ran on a LavaGridworld of 10x7 tiles with probability of random action p=0.1.

-For CVaR Value Iteration run
+For CVaR Value Iteration run (from ./cvar-algorithms/cvar/gridworld directory)

     python3 run_vi.py